mkurzydlowski/ewp-specs-api-omobilities/endpoints/index.md

 Visibility of objects SHOULD be kept in sync with the visibility described in the `get` endpoint.
 That is:

- * Servers MUST publish IDs of every mobility which is accessible (to the same caller) via the `get` endpoint.
+ * Servers MUST publish IDs of every mobility that is accessible (to the same caller) via the `get` endpoint.

  * Server MUST NOT publish IDs of objects which would NOT be accessible (to the